Dre Campbell Farm

 Dig a bit away from the bulb and very carefully dig it up.
 Next, hang it in bunches of 5 to 10 in a cool, dry place for about 4 to 6 weeks.

 The area should also be dark and well-ventilated.
-You can eat garlic immediately after harvesting; however, curing allows it to last longer in storage [2].
+You can eat garlic immediately after harvesting; however, curing extends its shelf life in storage [2].

 Cutting Garlic Scapes